This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Because of the its great price and quality it has developed a cult following of proud owners, and you will find plenty of them willing to give you help and advice in the Ender 3’s own reddit community r/ender3.
+Because of its great price and quality, it has developed a cult following of proud owners, and you will find plenty of them willing to give you help and advice in the Ender 3’s own Reddit community r/ender3.

 The Ender 3 is a partly assembled 3D printer.
 This means it is shipped in a flat-packed state and you’ll need to carry out about 20 minutes of minor assembly before you can start printing.
 Fortunately, this is simply a case of bolting the two halves of the frame together using the bolts and hex key provided, and then connecting some electrical wires, which are all labeled to make sure you plug the correct cable into the right socket.